Getting started with a Definition of Done (DoD)

 Your Definition of Done does not just magically appear, and your software does not magically comply.
 Making your Software comply with your definition of done is hard work, and while your definition of done should organically grow, you need to create the seed that you can build on.

 I recommend that you run a workshop with the entire Scrum Team, and likely some other domain experts.
-If there are Stage Gates that your software has to pass after the Development Team is Done, then you need representatives from those Gates to participate in the workshop.
+If there are Stage Gates that your software has to pass after Developers are Done, then you need representatives from those Gates to participate in the workshop.
 Regardless of your product you likely need representatives with the following expertise; Code, Test, Security, UX, UI, Architecture, etc. You may have this expertise on your team, or you may need to bring in an expert from your organisation, or even external to your organisation.

 Some examples of things to put on your definition of done: